 By the second trimester of pregnancy, baby’s digestive system’s structures are fully formed and in the right places.

-Baby’s digestive tract begins its practice of churning, squeezing, absorbing and expelling around week 13 of pregnancy, and often mimics the very same digestive patterns of his or her mother.
+Baby’s digestive tract begins its practice of churning, squeezing, absorbing and expelling around week 13 of pregnancy.
+And it often mimics the very same digestive patterns of his or her mother.

 In my experience, pregnant mothers often do not assess their own nutritional health or digestive ailments until they become pregnant.

 More often pregnant women only seek nutritional guidance if they suffer from morning sickness, food aversions, gestational diabetes, hypertension or other ailments.